 A steel mesh strap came attached to this timepiece.
 This band is easily adjusted and quite comfortable.
 A crocodile patterned leather strap of medium quality is also provided.

 During a one-week test period, the William Gregor automatic gained an average of 16 seconds per day.
-Throughout this period, the date indicator reported accurately.
+Throughout this period, the date indicator was accurate.

 After being removed from my wrist, the watch continued to keep time for an additional 35 hours.

 The stainless-steel case and scratch-resistant crystal combine to provide excellent protection.